stsaz/phiola/BUILDING.md

-# phiola Build Instructions
+# phiola Build Instructions in 3 Steps

-* Step 1.
-Download code
-* Step 2, Option 1.
-Cross-Build on Linux
-* Step 2, Option 2.
-Native Build
-	* Install dependencies
-	* Build
-* Build Parameters
-* Use

 Supported targets:

-* Cross-Build on Linux for AMD64 & ARM64, Windows/AMD64, Android/ARM64
+* Cross-build on Linux for AMD64 & ARM64, Windows/AMD64, Android/ARM64
-* Native build on Linux
+* Native build on macOS

 Targets that should work after minor tweaking:

-* Build on Windows
+* Native build on Windows
-* Build on FreeBSD & macOS
+* Native build on FreeBSD

 ## Step 1.
 Download code